 Feng Shui (pronounced fung shway) is an ancient Chinese system of inviting positive energy and creating harmony in our homes.
-Although it may sound completely foreign or potentially cliche, the rules of Feng Shui are basic principles to keeping the home clean, clear and well circulated.
+Although it may sound completely foreign or potentially cliche… The rules of Feng Shui are basic principles to keeping the home clean, clear and well circulated.
 In fact, you probably have already been abiding by some of the basic rules of Feng Shui without being aware of it.
-So, I have put together a beginner’s guide to help you use the fundamentals of achieving balance in your homes to attract positivity and good energy.
+So, I have put together a beginner’s guide to help you use the fundamentals.
+It will help you to achieve balance in your homes to attract positivity and good energy.

 Much like the entrance way, your entire home must be clutter free to make sure negative energy isn’t kept stuck in one place.
 Keep spaces open and clear in all rooms.
 The more space you have in your home to walk freely in equates to more harmony in the home by allowing good energy to travel around.
 Bring in more potted plants into your living spaces to purify the air and absorb any negative toxins.
 Also, try and open windows as much as possible and keep doors open to enhance the circulation of positive vibes.
 Good feng shui is expressed in clean spaces, fresh air and plenty of natural light.